Simple Search

 -

 You can start your search by simply typing a query in the search box.
-Your query could be a gene, protein, drug, compound or a Biological process.
+Your query could be a gene, protein, drug, compound or a biological process.
 As you type, the autosuggest will make relevant suggestions regarding the query term.
-Results appear instantly as the query is made.
+You can add more terms to the query and select connections between the terms.
+For instance, you could select "Complete profile" from the autosuggest to view all the connections available for your term in DistilBio.

 Examples can be found here